 Mint Mobile is powered by the T-Mobile network, and the Mint Mobile family plan provides the same great service at a lower cost.
 Mint Mobile provides a range of data allowances, one of which is an unlimited plan offering a 40GB high-speed data cap and unlimited talk and text.

 Their messaging emphasizes transparency and highlights the potential for increased savings with longer commitments.
-Check out our review about best family plans on T-Mobile.

 Pros